 Ia Drang was the United States' first large-unit battle in Vietnam and the first engagement causing heavy casualties.
-Ia Drang saw history's first large scale helicopter air assault and the first-ever use of B-52 strategic bombers in a tactical support role.
+Ia Drang saw history's first large scale helicopter assault and the first use of B-52s in a tactical support role.

 Landmines were a significant cause of American casualties in the Vietnam War, not to mention those among Vietnamese military personnel and civilians.
 These devices had a profound effect on ground soldier morale.

 The story of a massive search and destroy operation undertaken by the U.S. Army in order to eradicate the National Liberation Front stronghold in the "Iron Triangle", an area considered to be a "dagger pointed at the heart of Saigon".

 Retrace the sequence of events leading to the March 1965 decision to send two Marine battalion landing teams to come ashore at the Red Beach Base Area northwest of Da Nang, becoming the first U.S. conventional ground combat units in South Vietnam.

 Operation Starlite was a resounding success for the U.S. Marines.
 Fought in August 1965, it was the first major offensive action in Vietnam involving American ground forces alone, sending the Vietnam War into headlines across the U.S.

 Xuan Loc held together the final line defending the South Vietnamese capitol.
 The nation's last remaining reserve forces were committed to this epic battle and their defeat signaled the arrival of its final days.

 USMC Gunnery Sergeant Carlos Hathcock became a legend through two tours of duty in Vietnam, delivering 93 confirmed sniper kills.
 As a testament to the fear he instilled in the enemy, North Vietnam once placed a $30,000 bounty on his head.

-Having faced down a North Vietnamese onslaught, but suffering a loss of morale on the home front, U.S. military leaders in 1969 managed a race against the clock, aiming to increase South Vietnam's chances for survival before the inevitable U.S. withdrawal.
+Having faced down a North Vietnamese onslaught, U.S. military leaders in 1969 managed a race against the clock, aiming to increase South Vietnam's chances for survival before the now inevitable U.S. withdrawal.

 In a unique incident of exceptional bravery, a lone U.S. Marine reconnaissance platoon on a hilltop observation post holds off a North Vietnamese regiment, to become one of the most highly decorated small units in American military history.